-The Engage pilot has a multi-agency panel in the South of the city chaired by GMP relating to young people at risk of becoming involved in serious violence or other criminality.
-Partners in attendance include Greater Manchester Police, Health, Education, Early Help, Youth Justice, Anti-Social Behaviour Action Team, and voluntary community sector organisaions.
-This is a consent-based approach that identifies opportunities for early intervention and prevention for those young people who are not engaged with statutory agencies through improved information sharing and identifying agencies who are based placed to support the young person.
+Engage panels are well-established multiagency panels across the city chaired by GMP.
+The panels identify children and young people at risk of becoming involved in serious violence or other crimes.
+Partners in attendance include Greater Manchester Police, Health, Education, Early Help, Youth Justice, the Antisocial Behaviour Action Team, and voluntary community sector organisations.
+This is a consent-based approach which focuses on the voice of the child to identify the most appropriate agencies to offer support.